rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 Put differently:

-* No inner section can contain any nodes that do not also belong to its parent section.
+* An section can not contain any node that does not also belong to its parent section.
 That is, an inner section can not reach out of its parent section.
-* No parent section can end inside of one of its inner sections.
+* A parent section can not end inside of one of its inner sections.
 That is, a parent section either remains to be open when an inner section is closed, or both sections end at the same time (i.e. with the same event).

 **CLARIFICATION**